bowser0000/SkyblockMod/README.md

 - /reloadconfig - Reloads Danker's Skyblock Mod config.
 - /reloaddsmrepo - Reloads Danker's Skyblock Mod repository.
 - /dsmfarmlength <min coords> <max coords> - Sets coords to be used for end of farm alert.
+- /hotmof [player] - Uses API to find total powder and HotM tree of a person.
+If no name is provided, it checks yours.

 ## Keybinds
 - Open Maddox menu - M by default.